Abstract digital art with a gradient of purple, pink, and red on a black background, featuring intricate patterns.

 It is a leading cause of hospitalisation due to lower respiratory tract infection and bronchiolitis in infants aged up to six months.

-Privately funded vaccination is also available and recommended for adults aged 75 years and older or those at higher risk due to identified risk conditions, however, there is currently no government funding in place for these groups.
+Privately funded vaccination is also available and recommended for adults over 50 years with underlying medical conditions that increase their risk of severe RSV disease,however, there is currently no government funding in place for these groups.

 Payment is required at the time of administering the vaccine.